crim-ca/geoimagenet-frontend/README.md

 ## Current state

-There is no need to setup a local geoserver as it is possible to either use the geoimagenetdev.crim.ca's instance (see webpack.common.js) of deploy the frontend side by side with the 'compose' repository or inside it
+There is no need to setup a local geoserver as it is possible to either use the geoimagenetdev.crim.ca's instance (see webpack.common.js) of deploy the frontend side by side with the 'compose' repository or inside it.

 ## To setup your own geoserver (old)